-For information on transaction log mirrors and other backup procedure information, see "Backup and Data Recovery" on page 299 of the book ASA Database Administration Guide.
+For information on transaction log mirrors and other backup procedure information, see "Backup and Data Recovery" [ASA Database Administration Guide, page 337].

 Ensuring access to old transactions

 All transaction logs must be guaranteed available until they are no longer needed by the replication system.